cambodiainsightinfo/cambodiainsight/src/content/blog/2025-08-02-thailands-smear-wont-stop-cambodia-from-shining-discover-the-true-jewel-of-southeast-asia.md

   - world-news
   - tourism
 ---

 # **Thailand's Smear Won't Stop Cambodia from Shining: Discover the True Jewel of Southeast Asia**

 ![](/news/photo_2025-08-02%2021.51.54.jpeg)

-> "Nobody in Cambodia tells me not to go to Thailand; however, almost everybody I spoke to in Thailand told me not to go to Cambodia.”
+> Nobody in Cambodia tells me not to go to Thailand; however, almost everybody I spoke to in Thailand told me not to go to Cambodia.

 As a proud Cambodian, I find it increasingly disheartening to see and hear how Thailand continues to push a misleading narrative about my homeland.
 Over the years, various Thai media outlets, influencers, and even some tourism-related entities have subtly and overtly portrayed Cambodia as unsafe, dirty, and unworthy of tourist attention.
 These negative portrayals are not only unfair but deeply disrespectful to a country that holds centuries of rich history, vibrant culture, and stunning natural beauty.